rvnminers-A-and-N/meowpowminer/README.md

 ### Why is a GTX 1080 slower than a GTX 1070?

-Because of the GDDR5X memory, which can't be fully utilized for Evrmore mining (yet).
+Because of the GDDR5X memory, which can't be fully utilized for Meowcoin mining (yet).

 ### Are AMD cards also affected by slowdowns with increasing DAG size?

 Only GCN 1.0 GPUs (78x0, 79x0, 270, 280), but in a different way.
 You'll see that on each new epoch (30K blocks), the hashrate will go down a little bit.

-### Can I still mine Evrmore with my 2GB GPU?
+### Can I still mine Meowcoin with my 2GB GPU?

 Not really, your VRAM must be above the DAG size (Currently about 3 GB.) to get best performance.
 Without it severe hash loss will occur.